sparkfabrik/company-playbook/content/resources/seniority-acc-developer .md

 </span>

-* You realize solutions that fulfill business goals, matching our high quality standards, as defined with your team.
+* You realize solutions that have business goals, matching our high-quality standards, as defined by your team.

 <span class='score only-print'>